-The Federal Ministry of Transport and Digital Infrastructure (BMVI) is supporting the equipping and conversion of seagoing vessels for the use of liquefied natural gas (LNG) as a marine fuel.
+The Federal Ministry for Digital and Transport (BMDV) is supporting the equipping and conversion of seagoing vessels for the use of liquefied natural gas (LNG) as a marine fuel.
 The aim of the funding programme is to advance the use of LNG in German maritime shipping.
 The funding is being made available via the Mobility and Fuels Strategy.

 LNG as a marine fuel contributes to the reduction of greenhouse gas and air pollutant emissions.
 Unlike conventional, petroleum-based marine fuels, LNG does not create any sulphur oxide (SOx) emissions.
 Nitrogen oxide (NOx) emissions are reduced by up to 90 percent and particulate emissions by about 98 percent compared to conventional fuels.
 The Equipping and Conversion of Seagoing Vessels for the Use of LNG as a Marine Fuel funding guideline (LNGSeeschiffRL) of 2 December 2020 promotes the introduction of liquefied natural gas (LNG) in German shipping.
 The aim of the guideline is to increase the demand for LNG as a marine fuel in Germany in order to provide incentives for the development and expansion of the corresponding LNG supply infrastructure in ports.